pierky/arouteserver/docs/GENERAL.rst

   - Routinator: https://nlnetlabs.nl/projects/rpki/routinator/

-  Please note that this method is far from guaranteeing that a cryptographically validated dataset is retrieved from a trusted cache, unless the URL of a local, trusted instance of a RPKI validator is provided below in the
+  Please note that the second method is far from guaranteeing that a cryptographically validated dataset is retrieved from a trusted cache, unless the URL of a local, trusted instance of a RPKI validator is provided below in the